alalUDDIN123/ZMC/Readme.md

 ## Week 1 ✅

-### What Are Topics That I Will Coverd In This Challenge
+### What Are Topics That I Will Covered In This Challenge
 - Day 1 : Introduction Myself
 - Day 2 :
      - What is react ?